 - Centers for Medicare & Medicaid Services

-- Health Maintenance Organization (HMO) Plan (Centers for Medicare & Medicaid Services) Available in Spanish
+- Health Maintenance Organization (HMO) Plan (Centers for Medicare & Medicaid Services) Also in Spanish

-- Managed Care Plans: Getting Good Care for Your Child (American Academy of Pediatrics) Available in Spanish
+- Managed Care Plans: Getting Good Care for Your Child (American Academy of Pediatrics) Also in Spanish

-- Preferred Provider Organization (PPO) Plans (Centers for Medicare & Medicaid Services) Available in Spanish
+- Preferred Provider Organization (PPO) Plans (Centers for Medicare & Medicaid Services) Also in Spanish

-- Types of Managed Care Plans (American Academy of Pediatrics) Available in Spanish
+- Types of Managed Care Plans (American Academy of Pediatrics) Also in Spanish

 - Women's Preventive Services Guidelines Affordable Care Act Expands Prevention Coverage for Women's Health and Well-Being (Health Resources and Services Administration)